jeffhandley/jeffhandley.github.io/aboutme.md

 The teams I've worked with have a proven ability to deliver short-term developer productivity and long-term maintainability for web applications ranging from 10 screens to over 1000.

-I've been recognized for having an unparalleled sense of ownership in products and user experiences, which has resulted in leading many teams through successful releases.
+I've been recognized as a compassionate people manager with an unparalleled sense of ownership in products and user experiences, which has resulted in leading many teams through successful releases.

 ## SAP Concur